-The arguments of [Sparse Matrix Mapping] are "index pairs" of integers, integer labels and white spaceplus separators and integer labels.
-Each index pair corresponds to a row and column in the full matrix to which the data in the corresponding \position by column\ in the [Network Data] keyword is mapped.
-The row and column are separated by a comma, and surrounded by an open and close parenthesis.
-For example, if the very first index pair under [Sparse Matrix Mapping] is (1,5) and the first row and column of the [Network Data] contains the real/imaginary pair 7 -0.8, then the values 7 -0.8 are assumed to occupy row 1, column 5 of the full, final matrix described by [Number of Ports].
+The arguments of [Sparse Matrix Mapping] are "index pairs" of integers, plus separators and integer labels.
+Each pair corresponds to a row and column in the full matrix to which the data in the corresponding position by column in the [Network Data] keyword is mapped.
+For example, if the very first index pair under [Sparse Matrix Mapping] is (1,5) and the first row and column of the [Network Data] contains the real/imaginary pair 7 - 0.8, then the values 7 -0.8 are assumed to occupy row 1, column 5 of the full, final matrix described by [Number of Ports].

-Index pairs are grouped by integer labels, which consisted of an integer number followed by the colon characters and integer labels.
-All index pairs between a pair of integer labels colon characters refer to the \same\ elementcolumn in [Network Data] corresponding to the first integer labels and therefore force the corresponding entries in the full matrix to be identical.
+Index pairs are grouped by colon characters and integer labels.
+All index pairs between a pair of colon characters refer to the same element in [Network Data] and therefore force the corresponding entries in the full matrix to be identical.

 Integer labels refer to the corresponding column of data under the [Network Data] keyword.
 Integer labels are required, must be numerically increasing and the sequence must begin with 1.
 Labels may not be re-used.
 Index pairs may not be duplicated either within a label group or between two or more label groups.
-The last integer label shall be the same as the [Number of Sparse Matrix Columns].